Losing customers is a nightmare for any business, and finding out why customers may be leaving your company shouldn’t go ignored.

 This can be due to functionalities, if your competitors are more in tune with the changing needs of the customer base.
 Your competition may, however, simply be better at marketing their products or better at listening to their customers.

-Performing customer feedback analysis and instituting a customer feedback loop to regularly analyze customer feedback can ensure that you remain competitive in the marketplace.
+Implementing a customer feedback loop to regularly analyze customer feedback can ensure that you remain competitive in the marketplace.
 Furthermore, performing competitive analysis will help you learn what the competition may be doing better than you and can inform new features and improve marketing.

 Sometimes a customer may have run through the lifecycle of a product or service, so new added value is needed to keep them on board.